chris1111/Wireless-USB-Adapter-Clover/README.md

 # Welcome to Wireless USB Adapter Clover

-- Update 08 June 2019
-- Support macOS Catalina 10.15
+ ### Support macOS Catalina 10.15

-New drivers and new StatusBarApp.app
+- Update 17 Sept 2019 New Driver + New StatusBarApp

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters